Challenges 1 of 1

 Everyone has fond memories of there first car.
 I had a 1976 Trans am, carousel red (orange) with black interior, & only three years old.
 We had a lot of great times together, she always carried more beer then gas back then!
 Unfortunately, ...
 I sold her back in the 80's.

-Twenty seven years later; my son looking on e-bay found a 1976 T/A for sale and said " dad-look, you should biuld one like the old car " .
-I thought ,to try something like this wouldn't be easy, most of these car have to be beat - striped and-or badly rusted by now!
+Twenty seven years later; my son looking on e-bay found a 76 T/A for sale and said " you should biuld one like the old car dad " .

+She was striped of the good stuff, and rusted!
 Still.....
-I bought that car, and two others .
-Just like I thought anything good was gone, removed long ago - not to mention the rust!
-I realized now there's no turning back, there's to much invested already!
+I bought that car, then two others .
+Just like I thought anything good was gone on them to, removed long ago!
+I realized there's no turning back, there's to much invested already!

 2 1/2 years later my work paid off, she was finished.
 A true factory correct 1976 Trans am, right down to the original working delco am/fm radio & 8 track player.
 I fix them to !